andres-condezo/sound/README.md

 <img src="./img/preview.png">

-**This is the day 9** and this project is about a sound boardi with html5 audio tag.
+**This is the day 9** and this project is about a sound board with html5 audio tag.

 **Technologies used:**